senseibence/cancer-predicting-models/README.md

-# Cancer-Predicting-Algorithm
+# Machine Learning Cancer-Predicting Algorithm
-[Work in Progress] Machine Learning Cancer-Predicting Model for 2023 International Science and Engineering Fair
+This work-in-progress project utilizes the Python library scikit-learn and will ultimately predict a certain type of cancer with high accuracy.
+This is for ISEF 2023